Meet our amazing teachers!

 Laura McKinnon, owner and E-RYT.
 Laura first came to yoga in 2000 as a recommendation to help heal an injury.
-She not only found a better place in her physical body, but received other benefits from the practice that helped bring balance to her life.
+She not only found a better place in her physical body, but found other benefits from the practice that helped bring balance to her life.
 This inspired her to share yoga with others through teaching.
 Yoga is for everyone; regardless of age or physical ability and that it is through yoga that we can all find health, wellness, and peace.
 Her passion eventually led her to open Seaside Yoga Sanctuary, a place of community where beginners are welcomed, practicing yogis can deepen their practice, and women and their families can find support through prenatal, postnatal, toddler & me, kids & teen yoga.

 Laura is a student of life and enthusiastically shares her love of yoga with her students.
 In her classes she brings attention to anatomy and mindful movement, and encourages compassionate self-study.
 She loves sharing with students how to find freedom and ease in moving their bodies.
 She holds additional certifications in Prenatal Yoga and Grief Yoga®.